orientechnologies/orientdb/README.md

 > For patches do not check `Not Patch Relevant`!
 If you get a validity issue with the note, go into it, edit validity and save.

 > Put CWB CR to "patch request", only after the "stage, promote" was successful.

+Furthermore, the FA automation requires this sequence now:

+- Create adb request 1st!
+ADB waits for a staged new build.
+- THEN stage your build
+- ADB should then promote & upload internally => Vali mail
+- After we set “vali OK” in adb request => RTC , delivery mail